Immain/Ansible-MOTD/README.md

 - Customize the MOTD message template and variables to fit your requirements.
 - Execute the Ansible playbook to deploy the updated MOTD configurations to your target servers.
 - Enjoy an enhanced login experience for your users with personalized and dynamic messages!
-- Or if you're a tinkerer, use the following to steps to create your own file path and MOTD
+- Or if you're a tinkerer, use the following steps below to create your own file path and MOTD:

 ### Step 1:
 Create a directory for your Ansible Playbooks